 - MIT Energy Initiative: The Energy Initiative is working to help facilitate energy-related internships.

-- iNET: an internship listing database shared by 12 selective universities including MIT.
+- iNET (MIT log in required): an internship listing database shared by 12 selective universities including MIT.
 The iNet Internship Network is a valuable resource for students who are interested in finding internship opportunities across a range of industries and locations.
 With over 600 internship postings, this resource is great if you’re looking for diverse internship opportunities in fields like education, healthcare, government, communications/media, marketing and business solutions, and non-profit/philanthropy. iNet is shared by MIT, Duke, Georgetown, Gonzaga, Harvard, NYU, Northwestern, Rice, UPenn, University of San Francisco, University of Southern California, and Yale.

 Internship Search Engines and External Resources